 - George Mason University: Study-Leave (competitive), fall 2005; 1998-1999; 1989-1990.

-- The Portrait at Court: Catherine de’ Medici as Subject, Collector, and Observer (book-length project, in progress).
-Treats the role of portraits in 16th-century court culture.
+- The Portrait at Court: Catherine de’ Medici as Subject, Collector, and Observer (in progress).

-- “‘Più che famose:’ Some Thoughts on Women Artists in Early Modern Europe,” in Women Artists of Early Modern Italy ed.
-Sheila Barker (Brepols, 2016).
+- “‘Più che famose:’ Women Artists in Early Modern Europe,” Women Artists of Early Modern Italy, S. Barker.
+Brepols/Harvey Miller, 2016.

 - “Artemisia conquers Rhodes: Problems in the Representation of Female Military Heroics in the Age of Catherine de’ Medici” in Patronage, Gender & the Arts in Early Modern Italy: Essays in Honor of Carolyn Valone, eds.
 Katherine McIver and Cynthia Stollhans (New York: Italica Press, 2016).

 - “Gentileschi, Artemisia,” for the Encyclopedia of the Bible and its Reception (Berlin: DeGruyter), on line.
 [Choice has selected the Encyclopedia of the Bible and Its Reception Online as an Outstanding Electronic Academic Title for 2020].

 - “Women Artists” in the Ashgate Research Companion to Women and Gender in Early Modern Europe, eds.
 Jane Couchman, Katherine McIver, and Allyson Poska (Farnum: Ashgate, 2013), 323-44.

 - Introduction,” to Women Patrons and Collectors, eds.
 Susan Bracken, Andrea M. Gáldy, and Adriana Turpin (Cambridge Scholars Publishing, 2012), xvii-xxxii.